MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-III-Federal-Motor-Carrier-Safety-Administration-Department-Transportation/subchapter-B-Federal-Motor-Carrier-Safety-Regulations/part-383-Commercial-Drivers-License-Standards-Requirements-Penalties/subpart-E-Testing-Licensing-Procedures/section-383.73.md

 Link to an amendment published at 86 FR 55742, Oct.
 7, 2021.

-(a) *Commercial Learner's Permit.* (1) Prior to July 8, 2015.
-When issuing a CLP to a person prior to July 8, 2015, a State must meet the requirements in § 383.71(a)(1):
+(a) *Commercial Learner's Permit.* Prior to issuing a CLP to a person, a State must:

-(2) *On or after July 8, 2015.* Prior to issuing a CLP to a person on or after July 8, 2015, a State must:

-(i) Require the applicant to make the certifications, pass the tests, and provide the information as described in § 383.71(a)(2);
+(1) Require the applicant to make the certifications, pass the tests, and provide the information as described in § 383.71(a).

-(ii) Initiate and complete a check of the applicant's driving record as described in paragraph (b)(3) of this section.
+(2) Initiate and complete a check of the applicant's driving record as described in paragraph (b)(3) of this section.

-(iii) Make the CLP valid for no more than one year from the date of issuance without requiring the CLP holder to retake the general and endorsement knowledge tests.
+(3) Make the CLP valid for no more than one year from the date of issuance without requiring the CLP holder to retake the general and endorsement knowledge tests.
 CLPs issued for a period of less than one year may be renewed provided the CLP is not valid for more than one year from the date of initial issuance.

-(iv) Allow only a group-specific passenger (P) and school bus (S) endorsement and tank vehicle (N) endorsement on a CLP, provided the applicant has taken and passed the knowledge test for the specified endorsement.
+(4) Allow only a group-specific passenger (P) and school bus (S) endorsement and tank vehicle (N) endorsement on a CLP, provided the applicant has taken and passed the knowledge test for the specified endorsement.
 All other Federal endorsements are prohibited on a CLP; and

-(v) Complete the Social Security Number verification required by paragraph (g) of this section.
+(5) Complete the Social Security Number verification required by paragraph (g) of this section.

-(vi) Require compliance with the standards for providing proof of citizenship or lawful permanent residency specified in § 383.71(a)(2)(v) and proof of State of domicile specified in § 383.71(a)(2)(vi). *Exception:* A State is required to check the proof of citizenship or legal presence specified in this paragraph only for initial issuance, renewal or upgrade of a CLP or Non-domiciled CLP and for initial issuance, renewal, upgrade or transfer of a CDL or Non-domiciled CDL for the first time after July 8, 2011, provided a notation is made on the driver's record confirming that the proof of citizenship or legal presence check required by this paragraph has been made and noting the date it was done;
+(6) Require compliance with the standards for providing proof of citizenship or lawful permanent residency specified in *§ 383.71(a)(5)* and proof of State of domicile specified in *§ 383.71(a)(6)*. *Exception:* A State is required to check the proof of citizenship or legal presence specified in this paragraph only for initial issuance, renewal or upgrade of a CLP or Non-domiciled CLP and for initial issuance, renewal, upgrade or transfer of a CDL or Non-domiciled CDL for the first time after July 8, 2011, provided a notation is made on the driver's record confirming that the proof of citizenship or legal presence check required by this paragraph has been made and noting the date it was done.

-(vii)(A) Before June 23, 2025, for drivers who certified their type of driving according to § 383.71(b)(1)(i) (non-excepted interstate) and, if the CLP applicant submits a current medical examiner's certificate, date-stamp the medical examiner's certificate, and post all required information from the medical examiner's certificate to the CDLIS driver record in accordance with paragraph (o) of this section.
+(7)(i) Before June 23, 2025, for drivers who certified their type of driving according to § 383.71(b)(1)(i) (non-excepted interstate) and, if the CLP applicant submits a current medical examiner's certificate, date-stamp the medical examiner's certificate, and post all required information from the medical examiner's certificate to the CDLIS driver record in accordance with paragraph (o) of this section.

-(B) On or after June 23, 2025, for drivers who certified their type of driving according to § 383.71(b)(1)(i) (non-excepted interstate) and, if FMCSA provides current medical examiner's certificate information electronically, post all required information matching the medical examiner's certificate to the CDLIS driver record in accordance with paragraph (o) of this section.
+(ii) On or after June 23, 2025, for drivers who certified their type of driving according to § 383.71(b)(1)(i) (non-excepted interstate) and, if FMCSA provides current medical examiner's certificate information electronically, post all required information matching the medical examiner's certificate to the CDLIS driver record in accordance with paragraph (o) of this section.

 (b) *Initial CDL.* Prior to issuing a CDL to a person, a State must: